blewis1014/Twitter-Disinformation/README.md

 2. [Histogram](https://en.wikipedia.org/wiki/Histogram) (see also [Histograms at mathisfun](https://www.mathsisfun.com/data/histograms.html)) of the total number of mementos for each domain for all the datasets.
 The x-axis should be total mementos (binned appropriately) and y-axis should be number of domains that fall into that bin.

-In addition, discuss any interesting findings you discover and suggest questions or potential for future investigation.
+*Receiving all the points for this question requires thoughtful discussion of the results, including suggested questions for future investigation.*

 ## Submission